xi/assamtest/README.md

 *	`args` (list): Arguments that should be passed to the test function
 *	`decorators` (list): The test function will be passed through these decorators before being executed

+Async functions are automatically executed in an event loop.

 ```python
 import assamtest
 from assamtest import expect